Alabama officer hurt in shooting that killed 1 improving

 AUBURN, Ala.
-(AP) - An Alabama police officer who was seriously wounded in a shooting that killed another officer is improving.
+(AP) - An Alabama police officer who was seriously wounded in a shooting that killed another officer is improving, officials said Wednesday as they made plans to remember the fallen man.

-A statement released Wednesday by the Auburn Police Division says Officer Webb Sistrunk has been moved into critical care at a hospital in Columbus, Georgia.
-That’s an improvement because Sistrunk was in intensive care.
+Officer Webb Sistrunk has been moved into critical care at a hospital in Columbus, Georgia, according to a statement released by the Auburn Police Division.
+The change was an improvement because Sistrunk had been in in intensive care.

-Sistrunk and two other officers were shot in Auburn on Sunday night.
+Sistrunk and two other officers were shot in at a mobile home park in Auburn on Sunday night.
 Officer William Buechner was killed, and another officer suffered a less severe wound.

-A suspect is jailed in the shootings.
+Grady Wayne Wilkes, 29, is jailed on charges including capital murder and attempted murder in the shootings.
+Wilkes, who leads an infantry combat team with the Alabama National Guard, is being held without bail.

-The statement relayed by police from Piedmont Columbus Hospital says Sistrunk was shot in the right shoulder.
-It says he will continue to undergo a number of medical procedures.
+The statement relayed by police from Piedmont Columbus Hospital said Sistrunk was shot in the right shoulder.
+He will continue to undergo a number of medical procedures, it said.

-Sistrunk is a canine officer, and is expected to get a visit from his dog partner, Leon.
+Sistrunk is a canine officer and is expected to receive a visit in the hospital from his dog partner, Leon.
+The animal was at the scene of the shooting but was not injured.

+Meanwhile, the city of Auburn said the funeral for Buechner would be held Friday afternoon at the Auburn Arena.

+Court documents show officers were called to a mobile home park Sunday night by a woman who identified Wilkes as her live-in boyfriend and the father of her child.
+Meeting with officers away from their home, she said the man had threatened to kill her, according to the complaint.

 Copyright © 2019 The Washington Times, LLC.